giovyc93/Esercizi-React/new/readmeEsercizio.txt

-Conditional Rendering 01
+Conditional Rendering 02

-Modify the `Welcome` component so that the `Age` component is rendered only if the `age` prop is greater than `18`.
+Modify the `Welcome` component so that the `Age` component is rendered only if the `age` prop is present.